 HTC Vive wireless controllers

-We love the style and functionality of the wireless controllers supplied with the HTC Vive, as you will find out in our final review.
+We love the style and functionality of the wireless controllers supplied with the HTC Vive.
 But nowhere did it say in the setup process that you should charge them before use.

 Maybe you don't, as most products come with quite a bit of charge in them beforehand - enough to get you going anyway.
 Force of habit though had us putting them on charge as soon as we got them out of the box, so they could be fully charged by the time the setup was complete.